 Boston Scientific is a worldwide manufacturer of medical devices that researches, develops and sells an expansive line of products and technologies used to diagnose and treat medical conditions.
 The company provides solutions for neurological conditions, cardiovascular disorders, urological and gynecological disorders and diseases of the digestive system, airways and lungs.

 Boston Scientific operates 12 manufacturing facilities across the globe and employs approximately 24,000 employees.
 It invested nearly $900 million in research and development in 2012 and brought in $7.25 billion in revenue.
 Despite the company’s multibillion-dollar income, Boston Scientific has faced numerous struggles in recent years, including involvement in costly litigation and blowback over complications with its transvaginal mesh products.

 From 2010 through 2013, the manufacturer was wrapped up in patent infringement lawsuits with competitors Johnson & Johnson and OrbusNeich over its heart stent products.
 Starting in 2014, Boston Scientific will defend the first of more than 6,000 lawsuits filed over health complications with Pinnacle and Obtryx, two of the manufacturer’s mesh products.

 How Does Big Pharma Work?

-Critics contend that Big Pharma uses manipulative, ubiquitous and expensive advertising to sway lawmakers, the FDA and the public.
-Drug companies spend substantially more on marketing than they do on research and development, which in turn spurs on hypochondria and raises consumers’ health fears.
+Critics contend that Big Pharma uses manipulative, ubiquitous and expensive advertising to sway lawmakers, the FDA and the public, which in turn spurs on hypochondria and raises consumers’ health fears.

 The American public is not the only sector of society influenced by Big Pharma’s techniques.
 Doctors, scientists and research organizations, medical journals, teaching hospitals and university medical schools all exhibit disturbing conflicts of interest between their publicly stated missions and their financial and ideological subservience to Big Pharma.